phoenixbf/aton/README.md

 4) Open http://localhost:8080/examples/basic/ on your browser.

 # Publications
-Here is a list of publications where ATON was employed:
+Here is a list of publications where ATON (including previous versions) was employed:

-* B. Fanini, L. Cinque (2020) Encoding, Exchange and Manipulation of Captured Immersive VR Sessions for Learning Environments: the PRISMIN Framework.
+* B. Fanini, L. Cinque (2020).
+Encoding, Exchange and Manipulation of Captured Immersive VR Sessions for Learning Environments: the PRISMIN Framework.
 Applied Sciences 2020, 10, 2026.
 Special Issue “Emerging Artificial Intelligence (AI) Technologies for Learning”
+* B. Fanini (2020).
+Applications of a compact session encoding for immersive WebVR/XR analytics.
+Chapter 6 in Digital & Documentation – Digital strategies for Cultural Heritage.
+Vol. 2
 * M. Lo Turco, P. Piumatti, M. Calvano, E. C. Giovannini, N. Mafrici, A. Tomalini, B. Fanini (2020).
 Interactive Digital Environments for Cultural Heritage and Museums.
 Building a digital ecosystem to display hidden collections.
 DISEGNARECON – ISSN 1828 5961
 * Fanini, B., & Cinque, L. (2019).
 Encoding immersive sessions for online, interactive VR analytics.
 Virtual Reality, 1-16.
 * Fanini, B., Pescarin, S., & Palombini, A. (2019).
 A cloud-based architecture for processing and dissemination of 3D landscapes online.
 Digital Applications in Archaeology and Cultural Heritage, e00100.